echemdb/unitpackage/doc/usage/loaders.md

 Consider the following DSV, that consists of three parts:

 * the header, usually containing metadata relevant to the software and user predefined settings,
-* column header lines, containing acronyms (dimensions) and often units for the data in one ore more rows,
+* column header lines, containing acronyms (dimensions) and often units for the data in one or more rows,
 * the data part, where each column consists of identical data types.

 ```{code-cell} ipython3